weinStag/Collectables-MLP/README.md

  - Release-v3.0
  - ...

-wich grants access to code and paper history and development process.
+More details can be found on the pull requests for the releases wich grants access to code and paper history and development process.